Jaundice is not a disease but rather a symptom that can occur in many different diseases. So, its treatment depends upon its cause’.

 - Based on the patient’s age

 - Neonatal Jaundice: It is common in newborn babies that mainly occur due to underdeveloped or improper functioning of the liver.
-There is no need to worry about neonatal jaundice in most cases as it requires no treatment and usually disappears after a week.
+There is no need to worry about it in most cases as it requires no treatment and usually disappears after a week.

-- Jaundice in adults and other children: Jaundice in adults and other children is mainly characterized as a sign of a health problem that needs to be cured timely and adequately.
+- Jaundice in adults and other children: In adults and other children is mainly characterized as a sign of a health problem that needs to be cured timely and adequately.

 - Haemolytic Jaundice: It causes the overproduction of bilirubin, anemia, or a metabolism problem.